SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_01/02_Chip_Floorplanning/README.md

 - Multiplexer
 - D Flip-Flop

-These cells are characterized for
+These cells are fully characterized for:

 - Timing
 - Area
 - Power
 - Leakage

-During Placement, millions of Standard Cells are automatically arranged inside the Core.
+After synthesis, the RTL design is converted into a network of these Standard Cells, which are automatically placed inside the Core Area during Placement.

 ---

 ## 6. Pre-Placed Cells (Macros)

-Macros are comparatively large pre-designed functional blocks.
+Macros are comparatively large pre-designed functional blocks whose layouts are already optimized.

-Examples include
+Examples include:

 - SRAM
 - ROM
 - PLL
-- Analog Blocks
+- Analog IP
 - Embedded Memory
 - Processor Core

-Unlike Standard Cells,
+Unlike Standard Cells, Macros are:

-Macros are

-- Larger
+- Larger in size
-- Fixed
+- Fixed during Floorplanning
-- Already designed
 - Not movable during Placement
+- Pre-designed and pre-verified

-The Placement tool arranges Standard Cells around these Macros.
+The Placement tool arranges Standard Cells around these Macros while ensuring routing accessibility and timing closure.

----

-### Real-Life Analogy
+### Real-World Analogy

-Imagine constructing a university campus.
+Consider the construction of a university campus.

-Large buildings such as
+Large buildings such as:

 - Library
 - Auditorium